PrayujaTeli/Blog/IPAddress.md

 3.OS makes a DNS lookup and replies the IP address to the browser<br/>
 4.The browser opens a TCP connection to the server (this step is much more complex with HTTPS)<br/>
 5.The browser sends the HTTP request through TCP connection<br/>
-6.The browser receives HTTP response and may close the TCP connection, or reuse it for another request<br/>
+6.The browser receives HTTP response and may close the TCP connection.<br/>
 7.browser checks if the response is a redirect or a conditional response.<br/>
 8.if cacheable, the response is stored in the cache.<br/>
 browser decodes the response.<br/>
 9.The browser determines what to do with the response.<br/>
 10.The browser then uses HTML parser to re-create document structure which is later presented to you on screen.
-If it finds references to external resources, such as pictures, CSS files, javascript files, these are is delivered the same way as the HTML document itself.<br/>
+If it finds references to external resources and delivered the same way as the HTML document itself.<br/>

 ### Share comment and feedback please.